ArpitaSatsangi/Databases-and-SQL--Coursera/README.md

+* You can use Data Manipulation Language (DML) statements to read and modify data.
+* The search condition of the WHERE clause uses a predicate to refine the search.
+* COUNT, DISTINCT, and LIMIT are expressions that are used with SELECT statements.
+* INSERT, UPDATE, and DELETE are DML statements for populating and changing tables.

 * A database is a repository of data that provides functionality for adding, modifying, and querying the data.
 * SQL is a language used to query or retrieve data from a relational database.
 * The Relational Model is the most used data model for databases because it allows for data independence.